No item(s) available in cart.

 A specific example is that of a nozzle-to-shell weld mock-up prepared for NDT validation, with a weld thickness of approximately 140mm, manufactured by submerged-arc welding (SAW).

 The location, orientation and sizes of the defects to be inserted in the nozzle to shell welds and on the nozzle inner radius, were selected to match the acceptance criteria in ASME section XI article IWB-3512.
-Following qualification of the defect production techniques as per the procedure, it was determined those if manual techniques were applied, it would not have been possible to guarantee acceptable tolerances on the required tilts and skew angles.
+Following the qualification of the defect production techniques as per the procedure, it was determined those if manual techniques were applied, it would not have been possible to guarantee acceptable tolerances on the required tilts and skew angles.
 In addition, for the purpose of the validation, it was not considered critical to obtain realistic defects.

 Therefore, all defects were produced by EDM notching, with the results shown in Figure 6 below.
 In the case of defects located at mid-thickness, to prevent the subsequent SAW runs from melting of the defects, small TIG runs were deposited after notching, before resuming SAW welding.
-The parameters used to deposit these TIG runs were recorded during the weld procedure qualification, so that the same results could be obtained on the actual validation test piece.
+The parameters used to deposit these TIG runs were recorded during the weld procedure qualification so that the same results could be obtained on the actual validation test piece.

 Figure6. (a, b) Photomacrographs showing the cross sections of defects obtained by EDM, showing the tilt angle.
 Millimeter scales are shown